Personal Safety and Emergency Evacuation for Persons with Physical Disabilities

 Faculty and Staff Responsibility in Emergency Evacuation

 - Ask if any of the students in your classroom, office or other campus location need

 assistance evacuating.
 For example, students who are blind or partially sighted may

 need assistance in being led down the stairs or out of the building, especially if

 the nearest exit is different from the one they have been trained to use.
 Many of

 the campus buildings do not have visual alarms to alert students who are deaf to an

-alarm and some persons with hearing impairments will not have enough residual hearing
+alarm and some persons with hard of hearings will not have enough residual hearing

 to hear audible alarms.
 In this case, the faculty member would need to communicate